harrycresswell/harry/site/content/page/about.md

 ## Let's keep in touch

 If you'd like to keep in touch please leave your email address below.
 Once a week, on a Friday morning, I send out [a brief newsletter](/newsletter/) containing a few useful tools, articles and other things worth sharing.

-Feel free to [drop me a tweet](https://twitter.com/harrycresswell) if you have any questions or just want to say hi.
+You’re also welcome to [drop me a tweet](https://twitter.com/harrycresswell) if you have any questions or just want to say hi.

-Thanks for taking the time to check out my website.